Maslij/ckanext-nbview/README.rst

      pip install ckanext-nbview

-3. Add ``nbview`` to the ``ckan.plugins`` setting in your CKAN config file (by default the config file is loc    # (optional, default: 24). ated at
+3. Add ``nbview`` to the ``ckan.plugins`` setting in your CKAN config file (by default the config file is located at ``/etc/ckan/default/production.ini``).
-   ``/etc/ckan/default/production.ini``).

 4. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu::